-A trader waits for a confirmation of price to stop at the expected support or resistance zone.
+2. Confirmation of bounce.
+A trader waits for a confirmation of the price to stop at the expected support or resistance zone.

 Example: Let’s say that you are looking at a particular Fibonacci level or top as a resistance.
 Waiting for a candlestick pattern at the expected S&R is a confirmation method.

 Advantage: Price is stopping at the expected level and a clear stop loss level is known.